Sienam Lulla

 The Human-in-the-Loop Problem: AI Is Never Perfect, and DIY Doesn't Scale

-Here is a truth that every honest AI software company will acknowledge: AI makes mistakes.
+Here is a truth that every honest AI provider will acknowledge: AI makes mistakes.
 It misreads provisions.
 It misses nuance.
 It occasionally hallucinates data that isn't there or skips data that is.
 In a low-stakes context, that's manageable.
 In lease abstraction, where a missed rent escalation clause or an incorrectly abstracted option expiration date can translate directly into financial loss or legal exposure, it is not.

 This means that any responsible lease abstraction workflow — regardless of how good the AI component is — requires human review.
 There is no getting around it.
 The human in the loop is not optional overhead.
 It is the quality control layer that makes the output trustworthy.